-1. Porn Age Verification Act (Rep. Tramont/Sen. Grall) HB 3/SB 1792 Description: This legislation seeks to protect minors from blatant pornographic and sexually explicit content online, by requiring comprehensive age verification for access to adult sex and pornographic websites and apps, with significant penaties for the corporations pushing this dangerous content on minors.
-Status: The House version passed its first committee unanimously and heads to its last committee stop, while the Senate version awaits its first hearing.
+1. Porn Age Verification Act (Rep. Tramont/Sen. Grall) HB 3/SB 1792 Description: This legislation seeks to protect minors from blatant pornographic and sexually explicit content online, by requiring comprehensive age verification for access to adult sex and pornographic websites and apps, with significant penalties for the corporations pushing this dangerous content on minors.
+Status: On Wednesday, the House version passed full House floor unanimously and heads to the Senate; meanwhile, the Senate version awaits its first hearing.